Goalsum/TataruBook/docs/rate_of_return.md

 | X | -100 | B | 10 |

 The account `X` in this example is an intermediate account, it is a newly created internal account. account `X` contains the standard asset, and the amount of change in `X` reflects the immediate inflow and outflow values at the time of the transaction.
 By entering transactions in this way, TataruBook can accurately calculate inflow and outflow values, and no longer needs to use the price information in the [prices]({{ site.baseurl }}/tables_and_views.html#prices) table.

+In a stock split or reverse stock split, only the amount of shares is changing, so there will also be an amount of change of $$ 0 $$ of the other party in the transaction.
+However there's no external flow in this case.
+So, when recording a stock split or reverse stock split, you should use an account that contains standard asset as the other party of the transaction to avoid erroneously generating external flows.
+{: .notice}